-During the three months ended March 31, 2024 and 2023, one counterparty accounted for more than 10% of total revenue in each period.
+During both the three and six months ended March 31, 2024 June 30, 2024 and 2023, one counterparty accounted for more than 10% of total revenue in each period.

 Crypto assets held

 The Company holds crypto assets for investment and operating purposes, as well as borrowed crypto assets and crypto assets held as collateral.